The Folkestone Anthology

 Our evening meetings have evolved into social occasions with a pre-advised literary or linguistic theme which one or more members might present for discussion.
 The discussion may well diverge from the original subject to embrace other subjects and events, both local and national, in the ‘arts and books’ field.

 In 2010 we published our first Folkestone Anthology which attracted back into the fold a number of experienced writers, who were not interested in or were unable to get to evening meetings.
 High standards are maintained and the stories and other pieces are intended to appeal to an intelligent adult readership.
-The second anthology was published in 2013, the third in 2014, and this is our fourth.
+The second anthology was published in 2013, the third in 2014, and we are now producing our eighth.

 In 2012 we took over the annual Short Story competition from Friends of the Folkestone Book Festival and this has attracted numerous excellent writers from all over Kent and further afield.